HitBlast/BlastShell/README.md

 Copyright (c) Anindya Shiddhartha.
 Licensed under MIT License.
 For more information, please read the [LICENSE](LICENSE) file.

 ### **_Installation Instructions_**
-You have to install these missing dependencies before running the source code or the Windows Executable file (Windows Executable\BlastShell.exe):

- 1. ffmpeg - [Explore GitHub](https://github.com/FFmpeg/FFmpeg) or, head over to https://ffmpeg.org/ to download!
- 2. Python - [Explore GitHub](https://github.com/python/) or, head over to https://www.python.org/ to download!

-{Please note that you only need Python to execute the source code, not to run the executable file (**BlastShell.exe**), if you only need to run the executable file, then just grab ffmpeg from above, you won't be needing Python!}

-After downloading all of the dependencies and installing them,

 For Windows users:

+ If only running the source code:
  1. Download BlastShell from [here](https://github.com/shiddharth/BlastShell/archive/master.zip) and then extract it in a folder.
+ 2. Download Python 3 from [here](https://www.python.org/downloads) and install it.
+ 3. Download FFmpeg from [here](https://ffmpeg.org/download.html) and install it.
- 2. Run **install_missing_modules.py** and wait for the process to complete!
+ 4. Run **install_missing_modules.py** from the **'Source Code'** folder and wait for the process to complete!
-    (You will only need this action to be done if you are running the source code.)
+ 5. Finally, double-click on **main-cross-platform.py** and enjoy!

+ Or, if running the Windows executable (BlastShell.exe) file:
+ 1. Download BlastShell from [here](https://github.com/shiddharth/BlastShell/archive/master.zip) and then extract it in a folder.
+ 2. Download FFmpeg from [here](https://ffmpeg.org/download.html) and install it.
+ 3. Open the folder that you've just extracted, and then go to the **'Windows Executable (.exe)'** folder.
+ 4. Double-click on **'BlastShell.exe'** and enjoy!

 For Linux users:
- 1. Open up your terminal and type 'sudo apt-get update' to check and download updates.
+ 1. Open up your terminal and type 'sudo apt-get update' to update repositories.
  2. Run 'sudo apt-get install git' if you haven't installed Git yet.
+ 3. Run 'sudo apt install ffmpeg' to install FFmpeg, because it's a dependency of the program.
+ 4. Run 'sudo apt-get install python3' to install Python 3.
- 3. Run 'git clone https://github.com/shiddharth/BlastShell.git' to download BlastShell!
+ 5. Run 'git clone https://github.com/shiddharth/BlastShell.git' to download BlastShell.
- 4. Go to the cloned folder and run **install_missing_modules.py**.
+ 6. Go to the cloned folder and open a terminal window in the **'Source Code'** folder.
+ 7. Run 'python3 install-missing-modules.py' to ensure that all the required libraries are installed.
+ 8. Finally, run 'python3 main-cross-platform.py' to run BlastShell!

 That's it!
 You're ready to run BlastShell in any format!